Reducing portion sizes for takeaway food

 The NIHR provides the support and facilities the NHS needs for first-class research by funding a range of infrastructure.

 NIHR Health Protection Research Units

-NIHR Health Protection Research Units (HPRUs) are research partnerships between universities and Public Health England.
+NIHR Health Protection Research Units (HPRUs) are research partnerships between universities and the UK Health Security Agency (UKHSA).
 The units act as centres of excellence in multidisciplinary health protection research in England.
 The total amount of NIHR funding available for HPRUs is £58.7 million over a five year period, starting 1 April 2020.

 The HPRUs are:

-The HPRU Development Award: The Centre for Environment Health and Sustainability (CEHS) at Leicester University is a recipient of a Health Protection Research Unit Development Award from NIHR, and collaborates in this with Public Health England (PHE) on the topic of Environmental Exposures and Health.
+The HPRU Development Award: The Centre for Environment Health and Sustainability (CEHS) at Leicester University is a recipient of a Health Protection Research Unit Development Award from NIHR, and collaborates in this with the UK Health Security Agency (UK HSA) on the topic of Environmental Exposures and Health.
 NIHR HPRU Development Award in Environmental Exposures and Health at University of Leicester.